KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

-# Documentation Approach (DITA-based structure)
+# Documentation Approach (DITA-based)

 This page describes the **methodological documentation approach** I apply in technical documentation projects—from initial analysis to continuous improvement.

-The approach is based on established principles of professional software documentation, with a strong focus on **task-oriented documentation**, clear information architecture, and consistently user-centered content.
+The approach is based on established principles of professional technical documentation, with a strong focus on **task-oriented documentation**, clear information architecture, and consistently user-centered content.